MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

      $response.AccessToken | clip                                      # Copies the access token text to the clipboard
      ```

-   - Update the `$appId` and `redirectUri` variables to use the values specified in your Azure AD app registration, then save the file.
+   - Update the `$appId` and `redirectUri` variables to match the values specified in your Azure AD app registration.
-   - Run the script.
+   - Save the script file, then run it using PowerShell.
 The `Get-ADALToken` cmdlet triggers an Azure AD authentication prompt similar to the following example.
-Enter the credentials of a user from the same Azure AD tenant where your application is registered.
 After successful sign-in, the access token will be placed on the clipboard.

      [![Visual Studio add class](media/quick-file-list-labels-cpp/acquire-token-sign-in.png)](media/quick-file-list-labels-cpp/acquire-token-sign-in.png#lightbox)